zhonghuawu/vim_and_tmux_config/README.md

-# vim_config
+# vim\_config and tmux\_config

-my vim configure file for ubuntu 16.04LTS
+vim configure file and some my favorite plugins for ubuntu 16.04LTS

-and some me favorite useful and effective plugins for vim
+tmux configure file and some plugins for ubuntu 16.04LTS